LiF-x/lifxmod.com/Docs/core_reverse_engineering_reference.md

 `YoConnectedPlayerEvent::pack`
 `YoConnectedPlayerEvent::unpack`

+### Inferred

+This system appears to be related to:

+- online player registry
+- online visibility or broadcast updates
+- GM/admin online actions
+- connect/disconnect style propagation

-### Most important interpretation
+### Safe interpretation

-This system does **not** look like the character creation system.
+This system does **not** appear to be the primary character creation system.

-It looks like a **post-registration online visibility layer**.

-It expects valid player data to already exist.
+It more likely behaves as a **post-activation online-state layer** that expects valid player state to already exist.
-If it cannot find that data, it fails with `"no player info found"`.

-### Modding implication
+### Unknown

-If this manager errors out, the root cause is usually earlier:

-- bad player identity
-- missing registration
-- incomplete spawn
-- invalid respawn cleanup
-- trying to broadcast a player that was never fully initialized
+The exact ownership relationship between this system and lower-level connection/registration structures is not directly visible.

 ---

 ## 2.2 CharacterInfo

-### Purpose

-CharacterInfo appears to be the central bridge between identity, persistent state, runtime player state, and simulation.

-### Most probable responsibilities
+### Confirmed

-- represent the active logical character
-- store or resolve the active character identity
-- expose inventory access
-- expose player access
-- hold simulation-related state
-- mark data as dirty and push changes
-- send initial character data to the client
-- bridge loaded data into live runtime behavior

-### Recovered callable functions
+Recovered callable functions include:

 `CmCharacterInfo::_loadCharParamsFromDb`
 `CmCharacterInfo::_loadCarriedMovableFromDb`